ryancharris/react-livestream/README.md

 In addition, you need to pass in the following information based on your streaming platform:

 - `mixerChannelId` - Found in the Network tab of your developer tools when navigating to your Mixer channel.
 For example, mine is `https://mixer.com/api/v1/channels/102402534`, so my ID is `102402534`
-- `twitchClientId` - Configure this in your Twitch Developer portal
+- `twitchDataUrl` - An endpoint that handles authenticating with the Twitch API and makes a request for stream infomation about the user specified below.
 - `twitchUserName` - The username associated with your Twitch account
 - `youtubeApiKey` - Obtain this from the Google Developers console
 - `youtubeChannelId` - This can be found in the URL to you YouTube channel.
 For example, my channel URL is `https://www.youtube.com/channel/UCwMTu04flyFwBnLF0-_5H-w`, so my channel ID is `UCwMTu04flyFwBnLF0-_5H-w`